 How to Make the Best Spiced Carrot Cake Muffins

-These muffins are so satisfying and just perfect fresh from the oven.
-But if I’m not eating them until the next day, I like to slice them in half, throw them on a griddle to heat them up, and serve with a little slab of butter.
+These carrot muffins are so satisfying and taste amazing fresh from the oven.
+But if I’m not eating them until the next day, I like to slice them in half, throw them on a griddle or skillet to heat them up, and serve with a little slab of butter.
 So incredibly delicious.
 A must make!

 More Muffin Recipes